 - PRs is the total number of PRs that were reviewed;

 - Sharing Index measures how broadly information is being shared amongst a team by looking at who is reviewing whose PRs;

 - Active Reviewers is the count of active users who actually reviewed a PR in the selected time period;

 - Submitters is the total number of users who submitted a PR in the selected time period.

 There are six metrics that comprise the PR Resolution report:

-- Time to Resolve is the average time it takes to close a Pull Request;
+- Time to Resolve is the time it takes to close a Pull Request;

-- Time to First Comment is the average time between when a Pull Request is opened and the time the first Reviewer comments;
+- Time to First Comment is the time between when a Pull Request is opened and the time the first engineer comments;

-- Reviewers is the average number of reviewers per Pull Request;
+- Reviewers is the number of reviewers per Pull Request;

-- Reviewer Comments is the average number of reviewer comments per Pull Request;
+- Reviewer Comments is the number of reviewer comments per Pull Request;

 - Avg.
 Comments per Reviewer is the average number of comments per Reviewer.

 Pull Request Risk is a measure of how likely it is for a particular commit to cause problems.
 Think of this as a pattern-matching engine, where Waydev is looking for anomalies that might cause problems.